JoseJX/analogue-pocket-patches/README.md

 This patch converts `Alleyway (W)` to the `.pocket` format.

+This was updated to fix an error on boot.
+(2021/12/31)

 ROM MD5: `91128778a332495f77699eaf3a37fe30`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/blob/main/Alleyway.ips).